Vannevelj/vannevel.net/content/posts/2026-03-15---A-Retrospection-On-An-AI-Task/index.md

 ![Copilot chat response indicating the issues are fixed](./html-two.png)

 I told Copilot to find another 500 repos and continuously update the HTML page with additional results so I can refresh every now-and-then.
-I enjoyed a Cajun seafood platter with some guests while upstairs my chat window was patiently processing 500 repos, figuring out how to build each one, gathering data and fixing sporadic issues it experienced (for example: running out of disk space).
+I enjoyed a Cajun seafood boil with some guests while upstairs my chat window was patiently processing 500 repos, figuring out how to build each one, gathering data and fixing sporadic issues it experienced (for example: running out of disk space).

 ![Copilot chat providing continuous updates, including indicating it solved a contention issue](./results-two.png)